Evika Siliņa

-Evika Siliņa (/lv/; born 3 August 1975) is a Latvian lawyer and politician who has been serving as the prime minister of Latvia since 15 September 2023.
+Evika Siliņa (/lv/; born 3 August 1975) is a Latvian politician who served as prime minister of Latvia from 2023 to 2026.
 From 2022 to 2023, she served as Minister of Welfare in the second cabinet of prime minister Krišjānis Kariņš.
-She is a member of the Unity political party, and the second female head of government of Latvia.
+She is a member of the Unity political party, a member of the New Unity alliance, and the second female head of government of Latvia.
+She serves as the Member of Saeima since 11 June 2026.

+Following the collapse of her government coalition, she resigned on 14 May 2026 and remained in office as caretaker prime minister until her successor, Andris Kulbergs, was appointed two weeks later.

 Early life

 Siliņa was born in Riga on 3 August 1975.
 She studied at the University of Latvia from 1993 to 1997, where she obtained a bachelor's degree in law and at the Riga Graduate School of Law for a master's degree in social sciences, international law, and European law.

 From 2003 to 2012, Siliņa worked as a lawyer specializing in international and domestic business law.
 Her clients included firms in telecommunications and IT as well as government bodies.

 Political career

 In the 2011 Latvian parliamentary election, Siliņa ran as a candidate of the Zatlers' Reform Party in Riga, but was not elected.
 From 2011 to 2012, she was a legal adviser to the Minister of Interior.

 Siliņa served as the Parliamentary Secretary at the Ministry of Interior from January 2013 until 23 January 2019.

 During her tenure as the Ministry of Interior's Secretary, Silina was praised for her openness to journalists, as well as for her fight against synthetic cannabinoids and their circulation in Latvia.
 She also represented the Ministry in international organizations such as the United Nations, INTERPOL, and CEPOL.

 Following the approval of the Cabinet of Ministers led by Prime Minister Krišjānis Kariņš on 23 January 2019, she assumed the role of Parliamentary Secretary to the Prime Minister.

-Siliņa ran as a New Unity party candidate in the 2022 Latvian parliamentary election and was elected to the 14th Saeima.
+Siliņa ran as a New Unity party alliance candidate in the 2022 Latvian parliamentary election and was elected to the 14th Saeima.

 On 6 December 2022, Siliņa was appointed as the Minister of Welfare in the Krišjānis Kariņš' cabinet.
 The new cabinet was confirmed on 14 December.

 As the Minister of Welfare, increasing minimum income was one of her main objectives.
 On 23 February 2023, she was appointed by the Prime Minister as a member of the newly formed Thematic Committee on European Union Funds.
 On 4 July 2023, her Ministry brought to the Saeima ratification of the Istanbul Convention with some reservations and the non-support of the government partner National Alliance.